roehampton/module-content/cyber-security/week-01/seminar/README.md

 - Differentiate between privacy and anonymity within the cybersecurity context?
 - Discuss the philosophical foundation of privacy within the context of the Internet?
-- What are the gaps existing in the enforcement of the GDPR 2006 for users
+- What are the gaps existing in the enforcement of the GDPR 2016 for users?
 - Why is privacy intrusion a legal infringement within British legal principles?
-- Can you identify the privacy risks that the following technology can cause
+- Can you identify the privacy risks that the following technology can cause?
   - Augmented Reality
   - Artificial Intelligence
   - Cloud Computing